pcaston/OpenPeerPower.github.io/source/_integrations/counter.markdown

 ## Examples

-### Counting Home Assistant errors
+### Counting Open Peer Power errors

-To use a counter to count errors as caught by Home Assistant, you need to add `fire_event: true` to your `configuration.yaml`, like so:
+To use a counter to count errors as caught by Open Peer Power, you need to add `fire_event: true` to your `configuration.yaml`, like so:

 ```yaml
 # Example configuration.yaml entry